 State-specific Information for Online Programs

-Note: We currently are not accepting applications to the online MA in Communication from students who reside in Kansas.
-In addition, students currently cannot conduct internships in Kentucky, Missouri, North Carolina, Ohio, or Oregon.
+Note: We currently are not accepting applications to the online Master of Arts in Communication from students who reside in Kansas.
+In addition, students currently cannot conduct internships in Massachusetts, Missouri, North Carolina, or Ohio.
 For more information, please contact an admissions representative.
 Students should be aware of additional state-specific information for online programs.